zji996/GPTranslator/readme.md

 ## Usage
-Change the `run.py` file to your needs. put your srt subtitle files to srt folder.
+Change the `run.py` file to your needs.
+Put your srt subtitle files in the `srt` folder, then run the `run.py` file.
 ```sh
 $ python run.py
 ```
-you can see translated subtitle in the `srtt` folder.
+You can see translated subtitle files in the `srtt` folder.